Skip to main content

 Carson High School, in Carson City, also had students at the rally with one of the school’s government teachers.

-Paulina Roque and Lindsay Kriezenbeck, students at Carson high, said they’re not eligible to vote in a general election until 2026, but still think it’s important to be informed.
+Paulina Roque and Lindsay Kriezenbeck, students at Carson High, said they’re not eligible to vote in a general election until 2026, but still think it’s important to be informed.

 Kriezenbeck said abortion was important to her, as well as access to other forms of reproductive healthcare like in vitro fertilization, or IVF, which she said her parents almost relied on to have children.
 Roque, however, said character would be a key factor motivating her to vote.